HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/README.md

    - **Functional Testing**: end to end testing (these Modern Day applications like if you're dealing with python or any other things you have some inbuilt modules to execute in end-to-end, or if you are using Robot Framework or something then you need to do additional configuration of the tools like selenium, HP UFT etc.)
    - **Reporting**: To generate reports of above steps
    - **Build Image**: A Docker image is created using shell commands.
+   - **Image Scan**: It ensure that your images are scanned for vulnerabilities.(Tools like trivy is used for this,Trivy will scan the docker images afterthe image build stage and publish the report in HTML format so that it's easy to access the report by developers.)
    - **Push Image**: The Docker image is then pushed to a container registry (e.g., AWS ECR, Quay.io, Docker Hub).
 4. **Notifications**:(use email extension plugin)
    - If any stage fails, notifications are sent via email or Slack.